karllhughes/personal-blog-5/_posts/2025-10-27-working-hours.md

 You might think of startup founders as original, free-thinking, creative people, but most of them are just as vulnerable to peer pressure and cultural norms as any of us.
 So, when high-profile startup founders report that they [slept at the office](https://www.businessinsider.com/elon-musk-sleeps-under-desk-as-tesla-faces-model-3-production-goals-2018-6), other founders see this as a template for success.
 Some even [lie about the number of hours they work](https://hbr.org/2015/04/why-some-men-pretend-to-work-80-hour-weeks) because of the cultural pressure to put in more time.

+The pursuit of press coverage and venture capital just raises the profile of these myths, giving outsiders the impression that these founders must be truly special.
+Remember, it's a lot of hype, and that hype begets more hype, so while startup employees can claim they work an ever-increasing number of hours, it's impossible to verify those claims or failry evaluate their output from the outside.

 ### 2. Work-Life Separation is Dwindling
 It's even harder to "unplug" from work when your office is six feet away from your bedroom, and your phone goes to bed with you at night.
-Now that more companies are going remote, employees [are working longer hours](https://www.cbsnews.com/news/covid-19-lockdown-work-from-home-day-one-hour-longer/) and having more meetings in what would be off-hours.
+Now that more companies are remote than ever, employees [are working longer hours](https://thehill.com/business/4110598-remote-employees-work-longer-and-harder-studies-show/) and having more meetings in what would be off-hours.

-The problem is even more pronounced for startup founders.
-They are often betting their financial future on their new business or so wildly passionate about the problem they solve that it's next to impossible to "turn it off."
+The problem is even more pronounced for startups.
+Founders are often betting their financial future on their new business or so wildly passionate about the problem they solve that it's next to impossible to "turn it off."

 ### 3. External Pressure
 Building a business requires making promises to a lot of people.
 As a founder, you're telling employees that they'll have a job, you're telling customers that you'll deliver value, and you're promising your family that all this sacrifice will be worth it someday.
 These pressures are amplified when startups raise money because venture-funded startups have a board who might watch the founders closely to make sure they're working as hard as possible to get them the return they expect.